 You can find detailed directions and a map to the observatory below:

 DIRECTIONS TO HOPEWELL OBSERVATORY:

 [Note: if you have a GPS navigation app, then you can simply ask it to take you to 3804 Bull Run Mountain Road, The Plains, VA.
-That will get you to step 6, below.]
+That will get you very close to step 6, below.]

 (1) From the Beltway, take I-66 west about 25 miles to US 15 (Exit 40) at Haymarket.
 At the light at the end of the ramp, turn left/south onto US 15.
 (Exit is at approximately latitude 38°49’00″N, longitude 77°38’15″W.)